nmeaney/es6-notes/es6_new_number_features.md

 ### Number.parseInt() and Number.parseFloat()

-> Number.parseInt() and Number.parseFloat() convert Strings to Numbers.

-The global functions `parseInt` and `parseFloat` have been moved to the Number Object with no change in functionality.
+The global functions `parseInt` and `parseFloat` have been moved under the Number Object namespace with no change in functionality.

+### Notes

+In JavaScript numbers are either 64-bit Floats or 32-bit Integers.